This topic introduces the User Notifications framework in Episerver, intended for sending user-to-user notification messages.

 Note: If more than one formatter is found that matches the channel name, no message is sent and an error message is logged.

 A provider is a component for sending notifications using a specific method of communication.
-The built-in EmailNotificationProvider, for example, handles the sending of emails.
+The built-in EmailNotificationProvider, for example, handles the sending of emails (for configuration, see configuring your email server).
 A provider has a name to identify it and a format-property that specifies the format the provider supports (max length and if it supports HTML).

 You can write your own provider by implementing the INotificationProvider interface and optionally the INotificationProviderStatus interface, which lets you enable and disable a provider.
-The SendAsync method (Send in versions prior to 10.3) handles the sending of messages, and you should call succeededAction or failedAction for each message.
+The SendAsync method handles the sending of messages, and you should call succeededAction or failedAction for each message.

 Use the IUserNotificationRepository interface to list notifications with the GetUserNotification, GetUserNotifications and GetUserNotificationsCount methods.
 These methods are used in the Episerver user interface to show notifications.

-To get formatted messages, extend the INotificationFormatter implementation with IUserNotificationFormatter and implement the FormatUserMessageAsync method (FormatUserMessage in versions prior to 10.3).
+To get formatted messages, implement the IUserNotificationFormatter for one or more channels.
 When calling GetUserNotification(s), formatting is done depending on the formattingMode parameter.

 It is possible to hook into the UserNotificationMissing event to get a callback when a specified notification cannot be found.